 Public Comment on Draft Recommendation

 Report Section 13.
-CROSS-COMMUNITY DELIBERATIONS: ATRT2 Recommendation #10 (Proposed New Recommendations on Effectiveness of the GNSO PDP WG Model)
+CROSS-COMMUNITY DELIBERATIONS: ATRT2 Recommendation #10 (New Recommendations on Effectiveness of the GNSO PDP WG Model)

 Hypothesis of Problem

 Although ICANN continues to conduct its Policy Development Processes (PDP) via Working Groups (WGs) composed of ICANN community volunteers that self-select Chairs presumably capable of bridging opinion differences and arriving at generally acceptable policy recommendations, this model often appears to be lacking – especially when dealing with complex issues compounded by widely disparate points of view and/or strongly held financial interests in particular outcomes.